 You find this charming hilltop town in Valdichiana Region.
 It has gorgeous views over the countryside and Trasimeno Lake in Umbria region.
 It became famous thanks to Frances Mayer and her book Under the Tuscan sun.

 10. Carrara Marble Quarries and Lunigiana.
 Our last best-known places of Tuscany

-This is only a short list of places in Tuscany to visit.
-But Tuscany is much more and time is never enough.
+This is only a shortlist of the best-known places in Tuscany to visit.
+Because Tuscany is much more and time is never enough.
 This is a good reason to come back again and again.
 Follow our diary and we will suggest you off the beaten paths, tips, and curiosities about our loved Tuscany.